QBME/rankin-chavane-neural-field/README.md

 (referencing equations in the paper) provided primarily in `RunModel.m`

 * `RunModel.m` - Main script to run the model.
 Call with no arugments (reproduces Figure 7E) or with a single string to reproduce another figure (e.g. `RunModel('6B')`).
-The following are valid figure strings: {'5B','5E','5B','5E','6B','6C','6D','6E','7D','7E','7F','9Btop','9Bbottom'}.
+The following are valid figure strings: {'5B','5E','6B','6C','6D','6E','7D','7E','7F','9Btop','9Bbottom'}.
 For custom parameter values call `RunModel('')` and edit `otherwise` statement under `switch FigString`.

-* `RunModelParrallel.m` - Parallel version of `RunModel.m`.
+* `RunModelParallel.m` - Parallel version of `RunModel.m`.
 Identical usage.

+The remaining files are not called directly but a brief description is given as follows:

 * `ModelRHSForODE.m` - Defines the main equations,
 i.e. model Right Hand Side